-Students who record class lectures without express permission are subject to Marriott School and university disciplinary action.
+Students who record class lectures without express permission are subject to BYU Marriott and university disciplinary action.
 Public distribution of such recordings may constitute copyright infringement in violation of federal or state law.
 Depending on the severity of the violation, such action could result in a student being dismissed from the university along with whatever legal sanctions are applicable.

 Brigham Young University is committed to providing a working and learning atmosphere, which reasonably accommodates qualified persons with disabilities.
 If you have any disability which may impair your ability to complete this course successfully, please contact the University Accessibility Center at (801) 422-2767.
 Reasonable academic accommodations are reviewed for all students who have qualified, documented disabilities.
 Services are coordinated with the student and instructor by the University Accessibility Center.
 If you need assistance or if you feel you have been unlawfully discriminated against on the basis of disability, you may seek resolution through established grievance policy and procedures.
 Please contact the Equal Employment Office at (801) 422-5895.